Western barn owl: Nesting

-Western barn owls are cavity nesters.
-They choose holes in trees, fissures in cliff faces, the large nests of other birds such as the hamerkop (Scopus umbretta) and old buildings such as farm sheds and church towers.
-Buildings are preferred to trees in wetter climates in the British Isles as they provide better protection for fledglings from inclement weather.
+The western barn owl is a cavity nester; it chooses holes in trees, fissures in cliff faces, the large nests of other birds such as the hamerkop (Scopus umbrett.)
+Due to a declining number of suitable hollow trees, it uses the cavities that human-made structures provide such as farm sheds and church towers.
+Modifications such as sealing the church against unwanted pests may have the consequence of leading to casualty to nesting western barn owls and their chicks.
 No nesting material is used as such but, as the female sits incubating the eggs, she draws in the dry furry material of which her regurgitated pellets are composed, so that by the time the chicks are hatched, they are surrounded by a carpet of shredded pellets.
-Sometimes other birds such as jackdaws (Corvus monedula) nest in the same hollow tree or building and seem to live harmoniously with the owls.

 Before commencing laying, the female spends much time near the nest and is entirely provisioned by the male.
 Meanwhile, the male roosts nearby and may cache any prey that is surplus to their requirements.
 When the female has reached peak weight, the male provides a ritual presentation of food and copulation occurs at the nest.
 The female lays eggs on alternate days and the clutch size averages about five eggs (range two to nine).
 The eggs are chalky white, somewhat elliptical and about the size of bantam chicken eggs, and incubation begins as soon as the first egg is laid.
 While she is sitting on the nest, the male is constantly bringing more provisions and they may pile up beside the female.
 The incubation period is about thirty days, hatching takes place over a prolonged period and the youngest chick may be several weeks younger than its oldest sibling.
 In years with plentiful supplies of food, there may be a hatching success rate of about 75%.
-The male continues to copulate with the female when he brings food which makes the newly hatched chicks vulnerable to injury.